 During cataract surgery, your doctor will remove your clouded lens and replace it with an intraocular lens, or IOL for short.
 This is a very common outpatient procedure — and a wonderful opportunity to find the vision that fits your life.
 Cataract surgery also allows us to address some other visual conditions without an additional procedure.
 These include presbyopia and astigmatism.

-The specialists at Milwaukee Eye Care treat all types of cataracts, including:
+The surgeons at Milwaukee Eye Care treat all types of cataracts, including:

 - Age-Related (the most common)